Last Updated on May 6, 2022 by Grow with Bovees

 1. First, get rid of purslane with your hands.

-2. Read the directions on the label of the 2,4 D herbicide, (amazon link) and spray the seedlings.
+2. Read the directions on the label of the mixing instructions of some 2,4 D herbicide, and spray the seedlings.

 3. To prevent reoccurrence, apply a pre-emergent herbicide (amazon link) in the spring.